RSE-Sheffield/sssurvey/presentation.md

 ::: incremental

 * Can we say if responses are different for different funders, research subjects using subgroup analysis?
-* Can we find out more about training needs and check we are meeting them?
 * Does the national / international picture need to be revisited?

 :::